risscsolutions/printformer-php-sdk/README.md

         ->callbackHalt('https://YOUR-HALT-CALLBACK-URL-HERE') // Optional, if omitted the callbackCancel URL is used ->user($pfUser->getIdentifier())
-        ->step('preview') // Optional, if omitted the editor jumps to the last visited step
+        ->step('preview') // Optional, if omitted the editor jumps to the last visited step ->locale('de') // Optional, sets the language of the editor interface
 ```

 ### Create a Print PDF